Fantastic AMOLED display

 The Galaxy Fit straps are interchangeable, though Samsung doesn’t currently sell any replacement straps on its website, nor can I find any third-party options on Amazon.

 On a positive note, the .95-inch display is fantastic.
 It can get plenty bright in direct sunlight, though there’s no ambient light sensor so you’ll need to manually adjust it every time.

 The Galaxy Fit is a durable little tracker.
 It has a 5ATM water-resistance rating, meaning it can withstand being submerged under 165 feet of water and is safe for swimming and showering.
 It also complies with the MIL-STD-810G standard for toughness.

 Samsung claims the Galaxy Fit can last up to seven days on a single charge, and I’d say that’s spot on.
 Even with tracking runs three times a week, the Galaxy Fit was able to last between six and seven days without worry.

 One nerdy thing I need to point out: I love the Galaxy Fit’s charging dock.
 I’m so used to poorly made charging clips like those you get with some Fitbit devices, so being able to set the Fit down on a dock is oddly satisfying.

-Even though many of the recent Samsung wearables (Galaxy Watch Active/Galaxy Buds) are able to charge wirelessly via the Galaxy S10’s reverse wireless charging feature, the Galaxy Fit cannot.
+Even though many of the recent Samsung wearables (Galaxy Watch Active 2/Galaxy Buds Plus) are able to charge wirelessly via the Galaxy S10’s reverse wireless charging feature, the Galaxy Fit cannot.
 Those other devices charge via the Qi wireless charging standard, while the Galaxy Fit uses NFC to charge on its dock.